grbeno/mycodes/Readme.md

 ***(2)*** To help my future self if I forget something solved before.

 ### The reason why I created this repo:
 I have mentioned things about programming in my resume and on my linkedin page, so now I think, it would be correct if I push some of my codes to GitHub.
-Moreover my website is written in Hungarian, so it would be useful adding English descriptions as well.
+Moreover the most part of my website is written in Hungarian, so it would be useful adding English descriptions as well.

 ### What are these codes?
 These codes are a kind of selection and I have selected them because they were very useful when I faced to coding issues.